 The chart gives you the estimated number of days you will most likely spend studying (and reviewing) each topic.
 It totals up to 117 study days.
 Note that the period of 26 days of Final Review is excluded for the estimation.
 Also, we left out the week of holidays proposed in this schedule.

 With a 5-month CFA exam study plan, it is calculated that you should study approx. 15 hours a week.
 Assuming roughly 143 days of studying and review, you'll get a bit over 300 study hours if you follow this study plan (which is the average study time recommended for each CFA exam level).

 What’s quite exceptional for this study plan is spaced revision.
 Review sessions are scheduled all throughout your exam prep:

-- Topics Review and Final Review – available as given above in our Free CFA Exam Study Planner,
+- Topics Review and Final Review – available as given above in your CFA Exam Study Plan,

 - regular weekly review – since topic and final review are not enough – available in our PAID PLAN as part of Proper Review-ON SystemTM to help you fully overcome your forgetting curve.